EdFinancial Student Loan Servicer Review

 Repayment Options Offered by EdFinancial

-As any student borrower knows, your ability to repay your loans can change based on a variety of factors, including your income.
-Most servicers, including EdFinancial, will offer various repayment options to accommodate the financial shifts that a borrower may be subject to over the life of a loan.
+As any borrower knows, your ability to repay your loans can change based on a variety of factors, including your income.
+Most servicers, including EdFinancial, will offer various repayment options to accommodate the financial shifts that a borrower experiences over the life of a loan.

-If, however, you are a federal student loan borrower, EdFinancial provides and explains a variety of repayment options, all of which are dictated by the federal government and open to the majority of federal borrowers.
+If you are a federal borrower, EdFinancial provides a variety of repayment options, all of which are dictated by the federal government.
 Included among the repayment options extended to eligible EdFinancial customers are the following income-driven repayment plans:

 Income-Based Repayment (IBR)

 Available to borrowers with Direct or FFEL loans, the IBR plan allows federal student loan borrowers to make payments based on their total debt, income, family size, and the state in which they reside.

 To be eligible, borrowers must experience “partial financial hardship,” which means that their annual federal loan payment exceeds 10% (loans issued after 2014) or 15% (loans issued before 2014) of the difference between their adjusted gross income and 150% of the poverty line relative to their family size.

 Borrowers enrolled in this plan must make qualifying monthly payments for 20 to 25 years, depending on the date their loan was issued.
 After the designated period of time has passed, any remaining student loan debt will be “forgiven.”

 Available to Direct Loan borrowers, the REPAYE program may offer lower monthly payments based on the borrower’s existing federal debt, income, and family size.